DLN-India/DLN-India.github.io/_posts/2019-02-07-Becoming-a-better-Programmer-a-how-to-guide.md

 I have composed a **definitive guide on becoming a better programmer** below I hope you like it!
 **End of Placeholder**

-##	Become a Paradigm polygot-
+##	Become a Paradigm polygot
 Real world oCaml by Yaron minsky
 In a fast paced industry mere knowledge of programming languages using Object Oriented Programming or Functional Programming isn't just sufficient.
 A combination thereof is very much a requim if not a catalyst for alternative or out of the box thinking to solving problems with Programming languages.

-	Some exercises worth undertaking
+Some exercises worth undertaking:
-	Try Solving 99 prolog problems
-	use Tool.golang.org for learning a famous language.
+Try Solving 99 prolog problems use Tool.golang.org for learning a famous language.

 Dan grossman-Programming language-coursera is an interesting resource well worth anyone & everyone's time (For an Industry veteran or newbie in the software services industry)

 ## Become a Database polygot